rantahar/seq_file/README.md

 For each frame and each head location, the script looks for an oval of that size and close to the given location.
 If one is found, it is recorded to a csv file.

+### label_images

+Graphical UI for labeling thermal camera frames.
+The frames are saved in the "train_data" folder as npy files and labels as json files.

+Instuctions:
+number_keys: Choose label
+left mouse click: insert label

+n: Select the next label
+b: Select the previous label
+Backspace or d: Delete the current label

+Escape or q: Save the result and quit
+Enter or s: Save the result and open next frame

++: Increase window size
+-: Decrease window size

+Label numbers:
+1: "forehead"
+2: "eye"
+3: "nose"